 All benchmarked algorithms are implemented in C and compiled using gcc 4.3.3 with -O3 optimizations.
 In all experiments the benchmark threads are executed with real-time priorities to minimize system jitter.
-The threads are scheduled by the default Linux scheduler and not pinned to cores.
 Each thread pre-allocates and touches a large block of memory to avoid subsequent demand paging, and then allocates and deallocates thread-locally all queue elements from this block to minimize cache misses and to avoid potential scalability issues introduced by the underlying memory allocator.